Staff Predictions: Michigan Wolverines Football at Nebraska

 RELATED: Expect To See More Of This Michigan Wolverines Football Player At Nebraska

-If you're raising your hand — well, you're probably a slappy (no offense).
+If you're raising yours — well, you're probably a slappy (no offense).

 That said ... former staffers Austin Fox and Matt Pargoff might have.
 Fox was usually 16 Busch Lights in when making his staff picks (which amounts to about four 'real' beers, but enough for the lightweight to get his maize and blue pom pons out), while 'Sleepyguy' (Pargoff) might have picked the Wolverines to lose once during his entire tenure at The Wolverine.